ghatchue/angular_bootstrap_spring/README.md

 Testing
 ====================
-Simply run on the parent pom
+Simply run:
-   mvn clean install
+./gradlew clean build

 This will execute Java and Jasmine tests that will test both java classes and angular js files.

+To run the example in an embedded Jetty web container, run:
+./gradlew jettyRunWar

+The example will be available using a web browser at http://localhost:8080/abse/